Healthy Homes Assessment Kilbirnie

 Kilbirnie Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement to all Kilbirnie and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required for all Kilbirnie and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove compliance with the Healthy Homes Standard that apply or will be applicable during the tenancy of the rental property.
+• Property managers and landlords have to keep records that prove the conformance to each Healthy Homes Standards that apply or will apply throughout the tenancy period of your rental home.

-• Property managers and private landlords must make sure their rental properties conform according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.
+• Private landlords and property managers must make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

 Unreasonable Gaps & Holes